 Limitations of the present study included a lack of an objective measurement as the primary outcome, although LOAD and CBPI have been validated with gait analysis.
 As our study was retrospective, there were no LOAD scores, PSS or PIS available at time of diagnosis, which could have been compared to the follow-up scores.
 The retrospective nature of the data prohibited randomization of dogs into groups and therefore some selection bias is possible, although the similar distribution of variables across groups suggests that this may not have been a major factor.
 Small group sample sizes especially in the CM group could also lead to Type II error.

-Operator variability with performing arthroscopy may have contributed to the outcome.
+Variability in experience and skill of the surgeon in performing the arthroscopy may have contributed to the outcome.
 Experienced surgeons may be better at differentiating between intact cartilage, chondromalacia or between superficial and deep cartilage lesions which has been found in human studies.
 37 Experienced surgeons may also be more practiced with their intervention leading to better outcomes.
 However residents were fully supervised by board certified surgeons when performing arthroscopy to avoid this possibility.
 One veterinary study showed almost perfect interobserver agreement for grading cartilage arthroscopically.37

 Another limitation was there was no standardized arthroscopic grading system to assess the severity of cartilage lesions such as the modified Outerbridge scoring system41 which is the “gold standard” in veterinary medicine.
 This would have been interesting to compare severity of cartilage lesions to long-term outcome.

 Dogs in the AI group were significantly older at the time of questionnaire completion.
-This may have resulted from surgeons choosing to treat patients with MCPD conservatively as opposed to arthroscopically in latter years.
+This may have resulted from surgeons choosing to treat patients with MCPD conservatively instead of arthroscopically in latter years.
 Older age could impact the results due to progression of osteoarthritis leading to higher outcome scores in the AI group.
 However the multivariable analysis attempted to control for this.

 Owner assessed outcome scores observed the dog’s overall function, rather than at the “elbow level.”
 In our study measurements and interventions were focused at the elbow joint.
 This is still relevant and important to the owner as LOAD and CBPI have been validated as clinical metrology instruments.17,18

-Medial Coronoid Process Disease is complex and the presentation of symptoms can be intermittent or constant.
+Medial coronoid process disease is complex and the presentation of symptoms can be intermittent or constant.
 The functional deficit can range from mild stiffness but weight bearing through to severe non-weight bearing lameness.
 It is recognised that whilst bilateral changes may be seen radiographically with MCPD, radiographic findings may not correlate with clinical manifestations of musculoskeletal disease 25,29 and dogs most often present with unilateral symptoms, which was evident in our study.
 For consistency we decided to use the clinically most affected limb in the data analysis.
 Our methodology in using a single limb for data analysis for those dogs with bilateral disease may have confounded our results.
 In those dogs with bilateral disease, the owner assessed outcome scores may have been worse.

 One of the challenges when designing and interpreting any studies on the subject of MCPD is how to navigate the bilateral nature of the disease.